 A missed appointment leaves an empty slot that could have been used by a patient in need of medical care.
-Not cancelling an appointment in a timely fashion is unfair to other patients.
-We therefore request that patients who are unable to keep their scheduled appointments notify us at least 24 hours in advance, so the time might be made available to someone else.
+Not canceling an appointment in a timely fashion is unfair to other patients.
+We, therefore, request that patients who are unable to keep their scheduled appointments notify us at least 24 hours in advance, so the time might be made available to someone else.

 A missed appointment, or “no-show,” occurs when a patient fails to give notice that the appointment cannot be kept.

 When new patients fail to keep an appointment, the referring physician will be notified.
 The appointment will be rescheduled once upon request, but after a second no-show, the appointment will only be rescheduled at the request of the referring physician.